The 3 Tricks Explained Here Include:

 #3 Markup a Photo While in a the Notes App

-Just tap on a photo or image that’s in a note, to get it into ‘full display mode.’
+Just tap on a photo or image that’s already in a note.
+This puts the image into ‘full display mode.’
 Then tap the Share icon ⍐︎ in the upper right hand corner of the image.
 After you’ve done that a pop-up menu will appear, showing Markup as one option.
-If you don’t see Markup, you may need to scroll to the right side a little more (by swiping left) to reveal more possible actions.
-See the screenshot below.

 Please leave me any comments below.